mykelalvis/FATESRD/Other/fate-core-SRD.md

 Invariably, if you play Fate long enough, someone's going to try to affect multiple people at once in a conflict.
 Explosions are a staple of physical conflict, but are by no means the only example—consider tear gas or some kind of high-tech stunner.
 You can extend this to mental conflict also.
 For example, you might use [[Provoke]] to establish dominance in a room with your presence, or [[Rapport]] to make an inspirational speech that affects everyone listening.

-The easiest way to do this is to [[create advantage]] on the scene, rather than on a specific target.
+The easiest way to do this is to [[Create Advantage]] on the scene, rather than on a specific target.
 A Gas-Filled Room has the potential to affect everyone in it, and it's not too much of a stretch to suggest that the Inspirational Mood in a room could be contagious.
 In this context, the aspect presents an excuse to call for a skill roll (using the overcome action) from anyone in the scene who attempts to get past it.
 Generally speaking, it won't cause damage, but it will make things more difficult for those affected.

 {example}